-Difficult to dance to and way ahead of its time, Abba's final album is a treat.
+Difficult to dance to and way ahead of its time, Abba's The Visitors remains a treat.

 Featuring nine tracks on original release and running to no longer than 56 minutes, The Visitors is Abba's relatively sober follow-up to the international chart-stomper that was Super Trouper.

 Oh, and it marked the end of the recording career of one of the most successful pop acts on the planet.
 Ever.

 The cover of the album is a curiously funereal affair, all long shadows and wintry gloom, showing the four (by now divorced and galloping towards middle age) band members, facing away from one another within the kind of stately drawing room that has all the warmth of a museum.
 Apparently exhausted pop megastars no longer with anything of interest to say to each other, but still with that annoying final album to crank out, Abba, here seem to be prisoners within their own fully realised fantasy of pop aristocracy.